Deerfoot Trail: Overview

-Deerfoot is a divided freeway for its entire 46.4-kilometre length, ranging from four to eight lanes wide.
+Deerfoot is a divided freeway for its entire 46.4-kilometre length, ranging from four to ten lanes wide.
 The northbound and southbound lanes are separated by an approximately 15 m wide depressed grass median near De Winton, which narrows and becomes a combination of Jersey and constant-slope barriers through most of south Calgary before returning to grass of varying widths from 17 Avenue SE to the north terminus.
 In north Calgary the grass median is supplemented by 10.75 km of high-tension cable barriers (HTCB) that were added in 2007, virtually eliminating the risk of serious median collisions.
 It was the first major HTCB installation in Canada.
 The freeway has a posted speed limit of 110 km/h from its origin at Highway 2A until just after the first Bow River crossing, after which the limit is reduced to 100 km/h for the next 34 km through most of Calgary until Beddington Trail in the northeast where the limit returns to 110 km/h.
 The entire route is paved with asphalt, except for a 12 km concrete section in south Calgary.

-Alberta Transportation, the branch of the Alberta government who operate and maintain all highways in the province, signed a contract with Carmacks Enterprises for maintenance of Deerfoot Trail from Stoney Trail in south Calgary to the northern city limit.
+The Department of Transportation and Economic Corridors, the department within the Government of Alberta tasked with and responsible for operating and maintaining the roads and highways within the provincial highway network, signed a contract with Carmacks Enterprises for the maintenance of Deerfoot Trail from Stoney Trail in south Calgary to the northern city limit.
 The province intends to return control of the freeway to the city, but it is desirable for the city to avoid the significant maintenance and rehabilitation costs associated with the freeway and have the road remain under provincial control for as long as possible.
 Former Calgary mayor Rod Sykes said, "I wouldn’t take on the problems of the Deerfoot if I were at City Hall now."